CoreUnit-NET/docs/general.md

 ## License
 The licence part of a project defines the licence framework under which the project should be created, developed and, if applicable, published.

-Cunet always licences as CoreUnit.NET or NobleMajo to keep created works in the network ecosystem and prevent stealing of ideas and work.
+Cunet always licence with CoreUnit.NET as main author to keep created works in the network ecosystem and prevent stealing of ideas and work.

-All participating cunet developers must always be listed as contributors and authors.
+All participating cunet developers need to be also listed as contributors and authors.
-No one is favoured here unless it is a sole development at the time.

 ## Target user
 This defines the target group of the project.